Simulating 2D lattice gauge theories on a qudit quantum computer: Noise Model

 The second-beam technique~\cite{haffner2008quantum} applied to cancel the AC Stark shift on the \emph{actively} driven transition $\ket{g}\leftrightarrow\ket{i}$ is robust to intensity noise, as both beams are affected equally by fluctuations.
 Thus, the phase error $\phi_i$ is considered to be small compared to $\Phi_j$ and can be neglected for simplicity.
 Furthermore, we make the simplifying assumption that the passively (in software) compensated spectator shifts yield the same phase error for all levels $\Phi_j\mapsto \Phi$, and thus the mappings simplify to Eq.~\eqref{eq:app_phase_errors_control_phi} and Eq.~\eqref{eq:app_phase_errors_target_phi}.

-Consecutive C-ROTs controlled by the same qudit and same state (see for example circuit in~\figrefp{fig:2}{c}) can be contracted, reducing the number of blue sideband pulses.
-For target \textit{qutrits}, we deduce the pattern
+Consecutive C-ROTs controlled by the same qudit and same state (see for example circuit in~\figrefp{fig:1}{d}) can be contracted, reducing the number of blue sideband pulses.
+In this specific case, the pattern on the target \textit{qutrit} is then given by